What does this rating mean?

 Community groups often run relaxation classes.
-There are also therapists who teach relaxation, who can be found in the Relaxation Therapy section of the Yellow Pages.
-Books and audio files giving instructions in relaxation therapy are available from bookshops and online.
+There are also therapists who teach relaxation, and you can buy books and audio giving instructions in relaxation therapy.
 You can also download our BluePages relaxation program (see below).

 Relaxation therapy can be helpful for depression, but does not work as well as psychological treatments such as cognitive behaviour therapy.